 The U.S. Department of Housing and Urban Development offers a website that tenants can use to find low-income housing.
 Several local housing authorities also maintain a website or a separate list of Section 8 landlords in their area.
 Both of these services are provided free of charge to tenants and landlords.
 This is done by researching housing authorities and finding those that have an open section 8 housing application waiting list.
 One misnomer, is that each state only has one housing authority. each state has somewhere between 4 to 10 housing authorities in different counties and cities.
 Just because one is closed, others may be accepting applications for section 8.
 Each PHA has their own preferences when it comes to accepting applicants from out of town.
 Applicants should be aware that they can be on several different waiting lists at once.
 Everyone knows how to apply for section 8, but few are able to locate most Housing Authorities that are accepting applications nation wide.
 Section8programs.biz is a private company that educates people about various low income housing programs while keeping them apprised of where and when they can complete an affordable housing application.

 Currently, the main Section 8 program which involves a completed section 8 application as part of the voucher program.
 A voucher may be either "project-based" where its use is limited to a specific apartment complex (public housing agencies (PHAs) may reserve up to 20% of its vouchers as such – or "tenant-based", where the tenant is free to choose a unit in the private sector, is not limited to specific complexes, and may reside anywhere in the United States (including Puerto Rico) where a PHA operates a Section 8 program.
 There is only one voucher program but people often get this confused with public housing.
 This is a situation where the Housing Authority, or PHP actually owns and apartment complex and rents what is known as Low Rent apartments.
+A low income housing application can be completed at the housing authority to obtain this type of housing.
 Under the ne voucher program, individuals or families with a voucher find and lease a unit (either in a specified complex or in the private sector) and pay a portion of the rent.
-Most households pay 30% of their adjusted income for a Section 8 housing application.
-Adjusted income is a household’s gross (total) income minus deductions for dependents under 18 years of age, full-time students, disabled persons, or an elderly household, and certain disability assistance and medical expenses.
+Most households pay 30% of their adjusted income after completing a Section 8 housing application and receiving a voucher.
+Adjusted income is a households gross (total) income minus deductions for dependents under 18 years of age, full-time students, disabled persons, or an elderly household, and certain disability assistance and medical expenses.

 Find information about all types of rental assistance and low income housing programs for the states below with your Online Packet.The Department of Housing and Urban Development runs several popular programs of interest to people looking for a relative deal on housing.
 Your personal preferences and financial situation ultimately dictate which program you will want to obtain an application for.
 If you and your low-income family are seeking a rental, Section 8 housing or public housing could make sense.
 If you are looking to buy a home but cannot use conventional routes, one of HUD's mortgages, insured by the Federal Housing Administration, might be the ticket.